 A great way to do this is to create your own photoshoots for practice.
 For example, you could create DIY commercial product photoshoots in your home to practice lighting techniques.
 This practice material can also be used to add to your portfolio and help improve your photo editing skills.

-Camera manufacturers are continually improving products and creating new gear that could help improve your commercial photography.
+Camera manufacturers are continually improving products and releasing new gear that could help improve your craft.
 You could subscribe to a photography magazine or check out popular photo blogs for news and new releases.

 Creativity is the key to standing out from the competition.
 Consider this – there are many other commercial photographers creating similar photography to yours.
 What makes your work stand out?
 Why should a client pick you over someone else?

 Part of being professional is ensuring that your work is perfect.
 When creating photos, be thorough.
 Take multiple shots for redundancy.
 Edit your photos and double-check them for imperfections.
 Any simple mistake can make you look unprofessional and could impact future work prospects, so be sure to avoid common photography mistakes.